 Have we forgotten or lost the original message of shared love?

-Why is there so little room for experimental theology, why do we decimate our environment when we did not create it, why do our nations fight with weapons that are too big and too powerful making life and survival nearly impossible, why do our conflicts and divisions separate us?
+Why is there so little room for experimental theology, why do we decimate our environment?
+We we did not create the world so why do our nations fight to own with weapons that are too big and too powerful.
+This behavior makes life and survival nearly impossible, why do our conflicts and divisions separate us?

 Renaissance for the Christian Mind.

 We live in a pluralistic world with no one answer!
 This is a good thing, it means there is lots of potential for Old Wine skins filled with New Wine.
-The Christian church has the opportunity to be a leader and example for petitioning peace between Judaism, Islam and other religious beliefs by rethinking the ancient message to ‘actually live the spirit of love‘.
-Since Christian, Muslims and Jews all use the same core information, It may be prudent to develop and focus on communicating the biblical message, ‘live in the spirit of love‘.
+The Christian church has always had the opportunity to be a leader and example for petitioning peace between Judaism, Islam and other religious beliefs.
+Today, simply by rethinking the ancient message to ‘actually live the spirit of love‘ it can all change.
+Christian, Muslims and Jews all use the same core information.
+It may be prudent to develop and focus on communicating the biblical message, ‘live in the spirit of love‘.